AS207960/docs/docs/lir/getting-started.md

 !!! warning
     If you're using a prefix from us you're required to setup RPKI for it.
-    We public a ROA covering our entire block, so you'll need to create a ROA for your prefix to ensure it's not marked as invalid.
+    We publish an ROA covering our entire block, so you'll need to create a ROA for your prefix to ensure it's not marked as invalid.

 ### Hosted RPKI